 What you do before you obtain a home loan will determine to a large extent, your financial future.
 In fact, if you get a 30 year loan, which is the most common, your finances will be affected profoundly for a good part of your life.

 Take your time, and be diligent with this process.
 If you shop around for the cheapest gas prices, which many of us do, how much more important is shopping around for the lowest interest rate, and lowest fees from a lender?
 It can mean hundreds, or thousands of dollars of savings to you.

 You should consider 5 or 6 different mortgage lenders, and start comparing.
 You can then shop the lenders on your short list.
 Compare rates, fees, terms, and types of loans.

-Ask about: Interest rate: The interest rate is the amount of interest that is charged on the loan.
+Interest rate: The interest rate is the amount of interest that is charged on the loan.

 APR Annual Percentage Rate: Expressed as a yearly rate, the APR includes interest, points, broker fees, and other lender fees.

 Fixed Rate: A fixed rate loan is a loan that has the same interest rate throughout the entire duration of the loan, which keeps your mortgage payments steady.
 Easily the most popular fixed rate loan is the 30 Year Fixed Rate loan.